janclemenslab/neu715/docs/_sources/intro.md

-# Welcome to Neu715 - Neuroscientific Data Analysis using Python
+# Neu715 - Neuroscientific Data Analysis using Python

 You can open and execute the notebooks using this link: